Faculty Members

 Functional Linguistics

-Modelling of the Japanese grammatical and semantic resources applicable to large corpus analyses
+Modelling Japanese grammatical and semantic resources applicable to large corpus analyses

-I am engaged in the study and description of Japanese language both in written and spoken forms.
-I am trying to work out a computational model of grammatical and semantic resources applicable to analyze large corpus, which allows us to improve information retrieval and conversational agent systems.
+My current research interests are focused on description of Japanese language both in written and spoken forms from a systemic functional perspective.
+I have been investigating a computational model of grammatical and semantic resources that can analyze a large corpus of data, allowing us to improve information retrieval and conversational agent systems.

 KAMBARA Tomoya